Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-We consider buckets to be in two possible states -- \filled~or \unfilled.
-Initially, all buckets are considered \unfilled.
-In our algorithm we will maintain, for each bucket $B^{(i)}_v$, the set $P^{(i)}_v$ of known neighbors of $u$ in bucket $B^{(i)}_v$; this is a refinement of the set $P_v$ in Section~\ref{sec:ER-rand}.
-We define the behaviors of the procedure $\func{fill}(v,i)$ as follows.
-When invoked on an unfilled bucket $B_v^{(i)}$, $\func{fill}(v,i)$ performs the following tasks: \begin{itemize} \item decide whether each vertex $u \in B_v^{(i)}$ is a neighbor of $v$ (implicitly setting $\ADJ[v][u]$ to $\ONE$ or $\ZERO$) unless $X_{v,u}$ is already decided; in other words, update $P_v^{(i)}$ to $\Gamma^{(i)}(v)$ \item mark $B_v^{(i)}$ as \filled. \end{itemize} For the sake of presentation, we postpone our description of the implementation of $\func{fill}$ to Section~\ref{sec:fill_implement}.
-For now, let us use $\func{fill}$ as a black-box operation.
+We consider blocks to be in two possible states -- \filled~or \unfilled.
+Initially, all blocks are considered \unfilled.
+In our algorithm we will maintain, for each block $B^{(i)}_v$, the set $P^{(i)}_v$ of known neighbors of $u$ in block $B^{(i)}_v$; this is a refinement of the set $P_v$ in Section~\ref{sec:ER-rand}.
+We define the behaviors of the procedure $\func{Fill}(v,i)$ as follows.
+When invoked on an unfilled block $B^{(i)}_v$, $\func{Fill}(v,i)$ decides whether each vertex $u \in B^{(i)}_v$ is a neighbor of $v$ (implicitly setting $\ADJ[v][u]$ to $\ONE$ or $\ZERO$) unless $X_{vu}$ is already decided; in other words, update $P_v^{(i)}$ to $\Gamma^{(i)}(v)$.
+Then $B^{(i)}_v$ is marked as \filled.
+We postpone the description of our implementation of $\func{Fill}$ to Section~\ref{sec:fill_implement}, instead using it as a black box.

-\subsubsection{Putting it all together: \func{random-neighbor} queries}
+\subsubsection{Putting it all together: \func{Random-Neighbor} queries}